John Wilkes Booth: Reaction and pursuit

 Federal troops combed the rural area's woods and swamps for Booth in the days following the assassination, as the nation experienced an outpouring of grief.
 On April 18, mourners waited seven abreast in a mile-long line outside the White House for the public viewing of the slain president, reposing in his open walnut casket in the black-draped East Room.
 A cross of lilies was at the head and roses covered the coffin's lower half.

-Thousands of mourners arriving on special trains jammed Washington for the next day's funeral, sleeping on hotel floors and even resorting to blankets spread outdoors on the Capitol's lawn.
+Thousands of mourners arriving on special trains jammed Washington for the next day's funeral, sleeping on hotel floors and even resorting to blankets spread outdoors on the Capitol lawn.
 Prominent African American abolitionist leader and orator Frederick Douglass called the assassination an "unspeakable calamity".
 Great indignation was directed towards Booth as the assassin's identity was telegraphed across the nation.
 Newspapers called him an "accursed devil", "monster", "madman", and a "wretched fiend".

 Historian Dorothy Kunhardt writes: "Almost every family who kept a photograph album on the parlor table owned a likeness of John Wilkes Booth of the famous Booth family of actors.
 After the assassination Northerners slid the Booth card out of their albums: some threw it away, some burned it, some crumpled it angrily."
 Even in the South, sorrow was expressed in some quarters.
 In Savannah, Georgia, the mayor and city council addressed a vast throng at an outdoor gathering to express their indignation, and many in the crowd wept.
 Confederate general Joseph E. Johnston called Booth's act "a disgrace to the age".
 Robert E. Lee also expressed regret at Lincoln's death by Booth's hand.

 Not all were grief-stricken.
 In New York City, a man was attacked by an enraged crowd when he shouted, "It served Old Abe right!" after hearing the news of Lincoln's death.
 Elsewhere in the South, Lincoln was hated in death as in life, and Booth was viewed as a hero as many rejoiced at news of his deed.
 Other Southerners feared that a vengeful North would exact a terrible retribution upon the defeated former Confederate states.
 "Instead of being a great Southern hero, his deed was considered the worst possible tragedy that could have befallen the South as well as the North", writes Kunhardt.